-Retention policies help organisations to accomplish different goals including:
+Retention policies help organisations to accomplish the following goals:

-- comply with various legal or compliance requirements for data storage (HIPAA, FINRA, SOX);
+- comply with legal or compliance requirements for data storage (HIPAA, FINRA, SOX);

 - get rid of obsolete or stale data that occupies significant storage space and makes navigation across the company data more complex.

-To support these requirements, Afi Backup offers item-level and backup version retention policies that clean up the data after it reaches the certain age defined by the policy.
+To support these requirements, Afi Backup offers item-level and backup version retention policies that clean up the data after it reaches a certain age defined by the policy.

 Supported retention policies